sonatype-nexus-community/nx-token-manager/nxiq/README.md

 ### Additional argumemts (these are mutually exclusive)

-- --created_on <date in yyy-mm-dd format> - find tokens created on this date -
+- --created_on <date in yyy-mm-dd format> - find tokens created on this date
-- --created_since <number of days> - find tokens created since this age in days
+- --created_before <number of days> - find tokens created before this age
 - --delete_expired - delete 'expired' tokens  (boolean)
 - --list_all - list all tokens (boolean)
 - --create_token - create a token (boolean)